 As the titular ghost in Noël Coward’s whimsical British comedy, Eleanor Handley’s mischievous Elvira was a vision, floating around the room, draping herself on the furniture, and delighting in the chaos she caused between her widower Charles and his current wife Ruth.
 As advertised, her portrayal was both blithe and spirited!

-Christina Higgins as Jo at Little Women at Victorian Theatre at Ebenezer Maxwell Mansion.
+CJ Higgins as Jo at Little Women at Victorian Theatre at Ebenezer Maxwell Mansion.

 Jennifer Zellers as Morticia in The Addams Family at Ritz Theatre Company.